Work and Neurodivergence

 • Having space to decompress alone

-These adjustments are not about lowering expectations.
-They are about creating the conditions that allow people to do their best work.
+These are not about lowering expectations — they are about creating the conditions where someone can actually do their best work.

 The bigger picture

-If you recognise yourself in any of this, you are not alone.
+If you recognise yourself in any of this, you’re not alone.
+You’re navigating work in the way that works best for your brain.

 Next